conraid/blank-footnotes/README.md

 ## Description

 This plugin allows one to create footnotes by using markdown notation.
-It only uses footnotes.
+It is for footnotes only.
 No other markdown tag is taken into account

-Use in this way:
+Example:

     I have more [^1] to say up here.